japoveda10/buho/README.md

-# Buho: An Accessible Privacy Assistant for the Internet of Things
+# Buho: The Inclusive Privacy Assistant for the Internet of Things

 ## What is it?

-**Buho** is an accessible privacy assistant for the Internet of Things.
+**Buho** is an inclusive privacy assistant for the Internet of Things.
 It is an app available for Android devices running Android 4.1 (Jelly Bean) or later.

 ## How was it built?